FredLackey/aws-spa-terraform/README.md

 ├── iac/               # Infrastructure as Code stages │   ├── 00-discovery/  # Project configuration (AWS CLI)
 │   ├── 01-infra-foundation/  # Infrastructure foundation (AWS CLI)
-│   ├── 02-infra-setup/       # Infrastructure setup (Terraform)
+│   ├── 02-infra-setup/       # Application infrastructure (AWS CLI)
 │   ├── 03-app-deploy/        # Application deployment (Terraform)
 │   └── 04-prod-deploy/       # Production deployment (Terraform)
 └── docs/              # Documentation
 ```

 Each stage contains deployment scripts that can be executed in sequence to build the complete infrastructure.
-Stage 00 and 01 use AWS CLI for resource discovery and creation, while stages 02+ use Terraform for application infrastructure management.
+Stages 00, 01, and 02 use AWS CLI for resource discovery and creation, while stages 03+ use Terraform for application deployment management.